galawaydude/data-place/000 index/Threads and system calls.md

 > by default a program would be in user mode, and when it needs to perform a task that requires privileged access, it makes a system call.
 This switches the cpu from user mode to kernel mode.

 ### How does a System call work
-Sometimes user programs need to do some special things that can't be done without the permission of the OS like reading from a file, writing to a file, getting any information from the hardware or requesti
+Sometimes user programs need to do some special things that can't be done without the permission of the OS like reading from a file, writing to a file, getting any information from the hardware or requesting a space in memory.
+There are special predefined instructions to make a request to the operating system.
+These instructions are system calls.
+The program uses these system calls in its code when its needed.